eserlxl/LLMEngine/API_INTEGRATION_SUMMARY.md

 ## Overview

-I have successfully added API support for online AI models (Qwen, OpenAI, Anthropic) to the LLMEngine library.
+API support for online AI models (Qwen, OpenAI, Anthropic) has been added to the LLMEngine library.
 The implementation includes:

 ### Related Documentation